menacher/java-game-server/jetclient/README.md

 About the Client
 ================
-Execute org.menacheri.TestClass from command line or eclipse and it will connect to remote jetserver and start receiving events.
+Execute io.nadron.TestClass from command line or eclipse and it will connect to remote jetserver and start receiving events.
 Assumption is that TestClass using accurate hostname and port number.
 Execution
 ---------
 Pointers on main classes, classpaths and command line flags.

 **To start the client **
 jetclient can be executed from console using below command.
-java -cp ./jetclient-0.1.jar;./netty-3.3.1.Final.jar  org.menacheri.TestClass
+java -cp ./jetclient-0.1.jar;./netty-3.3.1.Final.jar  io.nadron.TestClass

 Usage as game client
 ====================